 While she’s being criticized widely on Twitter, Liu’s support of Chinese authorities is the norm for Chinese entertainers.
 Others have found that protesting the government carries huge career implications: the Cantopop singer Denise Ho, a vocal supporter of Hong Kong’s pro-democracy movement, has been blacklisted from the mainland Chinese market.
 The singer Anthony Wong also said he lost more than half of his annual income that came from China after voicing support for the Umbrella Movement in 2014.
 “I think they are trying to ban us because they’re afraid of different views,” Wong told the New York Times that year.

 And the career of Fan Bingbing, a Chinese icon, unraveled after she raised the ire of the Chinese government, albeit for a different reason, tax evasion.
 She was held under a type of house arrest for months by tax authorities.

 Most Chinese entertainers have either voiced support for the government or refused to comment either way on the protests.
 Lay Zhang Yixing, a Chinese musician who is a member of the K-pop grop Exo, posted the same message as Liu.
 Jackie Chan, when asked about the protests, said “I don’t know anything about it.”

 Since the boycott emerged, Chinese-backed news outlets have seized on Liu as a symbol for the country and its government.
 The hashtag #supportmulan has begun circulating on Twitter, with Variety finding that many of those messages came from nationalist bots.
-Earlier this week, Twitter said it had shut down more than 200,000 “spammy” accounts from China that were “deliberately and specifically attempting to sow political discord in Hong Kong, including undermining the legitimacy and political positions of the protest movement on the ground.”
+In August, Twitter said it had shut down more than 200,000 “spammy” accounts from China that were “deliberately and specifically attempting to sow political discord in Hong Kong, including undermining the legitimacy and political positions of the protest movement on the ground.”